 Our general psychiatric services are by appointment only on Saturdays and Sundays until June 2018, see the client portal* to check availability and make an appointment. *The portal should be active soon*

-Ketamine appointments are currently available on Thursday and Friday evenings as well as Saturday and Sunday mornings.
+Ketamine appointments are currently available on Friday evenings as well as Saturday and Sunday mornings.
 All ketamine appointments and inquiries must be made through our partners at Neuragain.
 Please call 1-888-268-5231.

 We are currently accepting New Hampshire Healthy Families, AmBetter, Humana, and Anthem/Blue Cross Blue Shield NH.